DavidArmitage/Umbraco8_ContentSpinner_ContentApp/ReadMe.txt

 -------------------------------------
 For the purpose of evaluating this content app I have added my own API Key.
 This is encrypted and compiled within a dll so you wont be able to see this in your web.config.

-If you don’t add an API key in your <appSettings> then this content app will assume you are using it for evaluation purposes.
-You will still have full functionality but there will be a red message at the top of the app reminding you that you’re still in ‘TestMode’.
+If you donâ€™t add an API key in your <appSettings> then this content app will assume you are using it for evaluation purposes.
+You will still have full functionality but there will be a red message at the top of the app reminding you that youâ€™re still in â€˜TestModeâ€™.
 Once you add your API Key into your <appSettings> file then this message will disappear.

-I’m happy for everyone to use my API Key for evaluation purposes but please do not abuse it.
+Iâ€™m happy for everyone to use my API Key for evaluation purposes but please do not abuse it.
 I have added 1000 credits and I may top up from time to time as long as people are not abusing the service and eating up all the credits.

 Once you have reviewed the app then please try and create your own API Key as soon as possible.

-If you need help with this, please don’t hesitate to drop me an email at. david@recsitedesign.com
+If you need help with this, please donâ€™t hesitate to drop me an email at. david@recsitedesign.com